EternalllZM/rtd-codz/docs/source/rules.rst

 - **Keep message content relevant to channel.**

-Do not look for groups outside of the \"Looking for group\" category.
-On a similar note, do not hold discussions outside of the \"Discussion\" category.
+Do not look for groups outside of the \"Looking for Group\" category.
+Similarly, do not hold discussions outside of the \"Discussion\" category.

 - **Read channel descriptions to better understand them.**

-A very underrated way to ensure you are contributing properly in channels.
-This is a Discord-native feature literally intended to describe the channel purpose.
+Ensure you are contributing appropriate content in each channel.
+This is a Discord-native feature intended to describe the channel purpose.
 Read em!

 - **Includes pings, caps, and emote spam.**

-Please do not spam ping users, unnecessarily use caps, or spam a ridiculous amount of emotes.
+Please do not spam ping users, unnecessarily use many caps, or spam a ridiculous amount of emotes.
 Please keep chat clean.

--  **LFG (looking for group) should only be posted in LFG channels.**

-A plaintext reference to the first bullet.

 Rule 5 - No Piracy or Gamesharing
 ------------